Andrew Bowie

 Andrew Campbell Bowie (born 28 May 1987) is a Scottish Conservative politician who has been the Member of Parliament (MP) for West Aberdeenshire and Kincardine since 2017.
 He previously served as Parliamentary Under-Secretary of State for Nuclear and Networks from 2023 to 2024.
-He has served as Shadow Secretary of State for Scotland since November 2024.

-Bowie also served as Shadow Veterans Minister and Shadow Minister for Energy Security and Net Zero from July to November 2024.
+He served as Shadow Secretary of State for Scotland from 2024 to August 2026, when he was appointed Shadow Secretary of State for Energy Security and Net Zero in the 2026 British shadow cabinet reshuffle.

 Early life and education

 Andrew Bowie was born on 28 May 1987 in Arbroath.
 He spent his early childhood in Alford, before moving to Inverurie, and was educated at Market Place School and Inverurie Academy in Aberdeenshire.
 While studying at Inverurie Academy, Bowie was chosen to join the National Youth Orchestra of Scotland, playing the violin.
 After leaving school, he joined the Royal Navy and attended Britannia Royal Naval College before serving as an officer, remaining on the rank of Sub-Lieutenant.

 After leaving the navy, Bowie studied History and Politics at the University of Aberdeen, where he was a member of the Aberdeen University Royal Naval Unit and where he was elected Chairman of the University of Aberdeen Conservative and Unionist Association for the 2012/13 academic year.